Make Your Own Compass – SICK Science

-- Have you ever magnetized a needle?
-No?
-Well, there's a first time for everything.
-To magnetize your sewing needle, rub one end of the needle with the “north” pole of your magnet 50 times.
-Using a red Sharpie, color this end of the needle.
+Begin by magnetizing your sewing needle – rub one end of the needle with the “north” pole of your magnet 50 times.
+Using a red Sharpie to color this end of the needle.

-- Repeat this step, rubbing the “south” pole of your magnet against the non-magnetized end of the sewing needle.
+Repeat step one, rubbing the “south” pole of your magnet against the opposite (not-yet magnetized) end of the sewing needle.

-- Carefully thread the needle through the wax paper circle, as you would a needle into cloth.
-Don't run the needle all the way through, but leave the needle half-way through the wax paper with the needle lying flat on the surface of the wax paper.
-(See photo.)
+Carefully thread the needle through the wax paper circle, as you would a needle into cloth.
+Don’t run the needle all the way through, but leave the needle half-way through the wax paper with the needle lying flat on the surface of the wax paper.

-- Float the wax paper on the surface of the water.
-The ends of the needle should be facing up with the middle of needle, on the underside of the wax paper, facing the water.
+Float the wax paper on the surface of the water so that the ends of the needle are on top of the wax paper.

 While the needle and paper float on the surface of the water, watch what happens.
 The needle will rotate on the surface of the water.
 The red end of the needle, the end you magnetized with the “north” pole of the magnet, will point north!